Definitions of Sustainability: A to Z Guide on Sustainability

 Lack of Plan

-It is common to see businesses targeting ambitious sustainability plans, such as net-zero goals, which is great and commendable.
-However, there is a tendency for them to focus only on the end result and lack a detailed plan for how to reach it.
+It is common to see companies targeting ambitious sustainability plans, such as net-zero goals, which is great and commendable.
+However, there is a tendency for them to focus only on the end result and lack a detailed plan on how to reach it.
 After all these announcements, if they fail to achieve the goals, it can erode the trust of stakeholders and can have huge implications.

 Huge Investments